cburgmer/rasterizeHTML.js/README.md

 As described in http://robert.ocallahan.org/2011/11/drawing-dom-content-to-canvas.html and https://developer.mozilla.org/en/HTML/Canvas/Drawing_DOM_objects_into_a_canvas however it is possible by embedding the HTML into an SVG image as a `<foreignObject>` and then drawing the resulting image via `ctx.drawImage()`.

-To cope with the existing limitations, rasterizeHTML.js will load external images, fonts and stylesheets and store them inline via data: URIs or inline style elements respectively.
+In addition SVG is not allowed to link to external resources and so rasterizeHTML.js will load external images, fonts and stylesheets and store them inline via data: URIs (or inline style elements respectively).

 Limitations
 -----------

-SVG is not allowed to link to external resources, as such all resources need to be embedded using data: URIs.
-While the solution to that is loading and inlining external resources those can only be loaded if from the same origin (unless CORS is used).
+All resources (HTML page, CSS, images and JS) that are needed for drawing the page can only be loaded if from the [same origin](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Same_origin_policy_for_JavaScript), unless techniques like [CORS](http://enable-cors.org) are used.
+I.E. `drawURL()` can only load pages from the same domain as the current page and all draw methods can equally only embed styling and images from that domain.

 The code is tested under Firefox, Chrome & Safari.
-However IE is not supported so far.
+However IE up to version 11 does not honour `<foreignObject>` and is unsupported.

 At the time of writing it seems that the individual browsers still have some issues with rendering SVGs with embedded HTML to the canvas.
 See the [wiki for a list of known issues](https://github.com/cburgmer/rasterizeHTML.js/wiki/Browser-issues) and do add your findings there.